bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Variables precedence
 --------------------

-This section describes how to use all these groups and make full usage of the inventory structure.
+This section describes how to use all these groups, and make full usage of the inventory structure.

 If you remember precedence system in the Vocabulary section (more `here on Ansible dedicated page <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_ )